Sergiy Derevyanchenko: Derevyanchenko vs. Charlo

 26 September 2020, he fought Jermall Charlo for the WBC middleweight title at the Mohegan Sun Arena, Uncasville.
 Derevyanchenko fought a tough fight, but Charlo's powerful jab and good game plan were too much for the Ukrainian.
 Charlo connected on more punches than Derevyanchenko, and ultimately deserved the unanimous decision win, with the scorecards reading 118–110, 117-111 and 116–112 in favor of Charlo.

+Derevyanchenko vs. M'billi

+Derevyanchenko is scheduled to face Christian M'billi at Videotron Centre in Quebec City, Canada on August 17, 2024.
+Derevyanchenko lost by unanimous decision.
+During the bout, Derevyanchenko suffered a torn left bicep in the fourth round, rendering him to only one fully functioning boxing arm.